|

 refrigerator keeps soft drinks and water cold, and a digital room safe is available.
 Rounding off the amenities is your own cappuccino coffee maker with a press pot - for which most

+Americans will need to read the instructions.
 Beautiful wooden floors and an over-sized bathroom with

 specialty showers are welcome additions from the recent renovations.
 The river rock walk-in shower has a floor to ceiling, fixed-glass window looking into the heart of the jungle - you are